doug-101/TreeTag/assets/help/config_fields.md

 The field configuration edit form includes an option for allowing multiple entries.
 If enabled, a plus sign will appear at that field when editing a leaf node.
 Clicking the plus will add an extra entry for that field.
 This allows leaf nodes to show under multiple categories.
 Any blank entries will be removed after editing.
 Enabling this option in the field configuration edit form also shows a field separator option.
 This separator is used in leaf node outputs to join multiple entries.
 By default, it is set to a comma and a space.
-Use "\n" in the separator to show the entries on different lines, duplicating the entire output line.
+Use a "\n" in the separator to show the entries on different lines, duplicating the entire output line.
 Note that two fields with the multiple entries option enabled can not be combined in the same rule or output line.
+Also note that multiple entry fields do not work well when nested rules use that same field with different formats (such as date field rules for years then for months).